 Did you tape any footage from this Tuska Festival show?

-I don?t think they did.
+I don’t think they did.
 But the footage we have from London is really cool.
-It?s gonna be a good DVD.
+It’s going to be a good DVD.
 I promise (laughs)

-How much do you think the metal scene has been changing since you started with "The Legacy"?
-Have you been following it?
+How much do you think the metal scene has been changing since the Legacy days, and how much you still follow the scene?

 Yeah, a little bit.
 I think the whole scene changed a lot.
-A lot of the bigger groups like Testament and Anthrax went underground.
+A lot of the bigger groups like Testament and Anthrax, went underground.
 The only other group that was big was Metallica.
 They ended up getting so big.
-They were in a league with Madonna and Bryan Adams.
-So it was very strange, and then, there wasn?t very much of a scene.
+They were in league with Madonna and Bryan Adams.
+So it was very strange, and then there wasn’t very much of a scene.
 Then these newer bands came along, and a lot of them sounded the same.
 Some of them had good ideas, like Korn and Linkin Park.
-I don?t want to insult these bands, but I never really got their music.
-Maybe it?s just because I was older.
-It?s interesting now, because there?s a lot of young fans coming to these Testament shows.
-They?re telling us that they?re sick of their generation of metal bands, and they?re discovering Testament and Anthrax.
+I don’t want to insult these bands, but I never really got their music.
+Maybe it’s just because I was older.
+It’s interesting now because there’s a lot of young fans coming to these Testament shows.
+They’re telling us that they’re sick of their generation of metal bands, and they’re discovering Testament and Anthrax.

-Do you actually like any of these "new" bands?
+Do you like any of these “new” bands?

-It?s hard to say.
-Exodus ?
-I think it?s only Gary Holt left in the band.
-You gotta hand it to him for keeping it going.
+It’s hard to say.
+Exodus?
+I think it’s only Gary Holt left in the band.
+You have to hand it to him for keeping it going.

 What about bands like Death Angel and Heathen?

 Is Heathen still together?
 I know the bass player has passed away.
 I think Lee Altus is playing in Exodus now?